 An important guideline in the world of sustainability reporting is the Global Reporting Initiative (GRI).
 At the beginning of next year, GRI will publish its revised universal standards for sustainability reporting.
 Just before summer, a draft version has been published and the feedback round has been closed on September 9th, 2020.
 One of the themes that has been examined in this upcoming review is materiality.
 Not only are changes made in the definition of materiality, but also the process of identifying and evaluating materiality is rearranged.
-We see great potential in this process change for materiality.
+In this blog of our tetralogy on materiality, we discuss the potential we see in GRI’s renewed materiality process.

 This process change consists of two parts: stakeholder involvement and the methodology used to assign the material topics.
 Previously, GRI proposed to engage stakeholders in the process of evaluating material topics according to their significance.
 In the current proposal, GRI advises stakeholders to already play a role in the process of identifying material topics, which is in a much earlier stage in the materiality process.
 In addition, the way to assess material topics has been changed.
 External stakeholders were previously asked to indicate which topic they thought was the most significant for the organization and internal stakeholders looked at the topics with which the organization made the most economic, environmental, and/or social impact.
 From now on, the focus will be on the negative or positive impact of a particular topic, in which the negative impact will be assessed based on severity and probability and the positive impact based on scale and scope.
 Besides, stakeholders will continue to play a prominent role in this.

-All in all, we see a lot of value added in this revision.
+All in all, we see a lot of added value in this revision.
 The adjustments ensure more intensive stakeholder engagement, more comparability for material topics and risks.
 Therefore, the step to sustainably integrate materiality in the internal business operations and strategy becomes smaller.
 Why is this such an important improvement?
-We’ll tell you all about this in the second part of our series ‘The potential of materiality: part 2’, where we will discuss the strategic value of a materiality analysis.
-As of next week, you can read the follow-up of this article here.
+We’ll tell you all about this in the second part of our series ‘The potential of materiality: part 2 (the impact of COVID-19 on materiality)’, where we will discuss the strategic value of a materiality analysis.

 Would you like to know more about the topic of climate-related risks?
 Read our blog: ‘Climate change: will we let it surprise us?’)